Patient education: Food poisoning (foodborne illness) (Beyond the Basics)

 Microorganisms that cause food poisoning — Some of the most common microorganisms that cause food poisoning include the following:

-Salmonella — Salmonella is the leading cause of foodborne illness in the United States.
+Salmonella — Salmonella is the leading cause of foodborne illness in the United States with an estimated one million cases of salmonellosis each year.
 There are many types of Salmonella, including those that cause typhoid fever and those that cause gastroenteritis.
 In the United States, the type that causes gastroenteritis is much more common.
 (See "Nontyphoidal Salmonella: Gastrointestinal infection and carriage".)

 Escherichia coli — Escherichia coli is a common cause of food poisoning and traveler's diarrhea.
 Infection with E. coli can occur when food or water becomes contaminated with bacteria from infected feces.
 Some types of E. coli infection can be very serious, resulting in kidney failure or worse.
 (See "Pathogenic Escherichia coli" and "Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection".)